 It’s important to dress appropriately for your hearing.
 The judge has complete authority in a courtroom, and they can postpone a hearing for any reason they deem necessary.
 Appropriate dress means long pants or dresses, and avoiding excessive jewelry or clothes that are too revealing.
 Do not arrive at your court hearing in athletic or open-toed shoes.
 Long sleeve button shirts are encouraged for men.
 Avoid clothes that are too baggy or excessively tight.
 To make it easier on yourself, speak with your lawyer about appropriate attire before the day of your hearing.

-Oronoz & Ericsson Injury Lawyers Can Help You Prepare For Your Court Hearing
+Oronoz & Ericsson, LLC Can Help You Prepare For Your Court Hearing

 A court hearing for your injury case will have a significant impact on your ability to recover financial damages.
 Preparing for a hearing can be overwhelming for anyone.
 Our lawyers understand how important financial damages are for your recovery, and we know how to help you properly prepare for a court hearing.
 Do not delay in contacting your lawyer after being hurt through no fault of your own.
 Skilled legal counsel can negotiate for a financial settlement while also working to gather all necessary evidence for court.

-Contact Oronoz & Ericsson Injury Lawyers to discuss your case with a knowledgeable personal injury lawyer.
+Contact Oronoz & Ericsson, LLC to discuss your case with a knowledgeable personal injury lawyer.
 We have years of experience representing clients in court.
 Do not hesitate to call our Las Vegas office today at (702) 878-2889.